milostomic/implementation-guides/netverify/netverify-delete-api.md

 ---

-# Delete API for Netverify
+# Delete API for ID Verification

 Use the HTTP `DELETE` method to call the RESTful API endpoint below.
-Specify the Netverify transaction reference you want to delete as a path parameter.
+Specify the ID Verification transaction reference you want to delete as a path parameter.

 **HTTP Request Method:** `DELETE`<br>
 **REST URL (US)**: `https://netverify.com/api/netverify/v2/scans/<transactionReference>`<br>